Deep Conditional Measure Quantization: Introduction

+In the general area of (non-conditional) measure quantization, a related proposal~\cite{chatalic_nystrom_2022} investigates the Nystrom mean embeddings, that constructs the quantization based on the exploitation of a small random subset of the dataset.

-The literature on general conditional quantization is very scarce, but some works have been done in connection to the so called 'conditional $L^1$ median; the $L^1$ median of a measure $\xi$ (with finite first order moment) is the point that minimizes, with respect to $y$, the first order moment of $\xi$ centered at $y$ (the median does so in one dimension and can be extended by this definition to several dimensions).
-Several works such as~\cite{berlinet_estimation_2001,berlinet_conditional_2001} ask the question of the conditional $L^1$ median; our approach is similar to that one, with the difference that we look for a general quantization, not only a quantization with a single ($Q=1$) point.
+The literature on general conditional quantization is very scarce, but some works have been done in connection to the so called 'conditional $L^1$ median~\footnote{The $L^1$ median of a measure $\xi$ (with finite first order moment) is the point that minimizes, with respect to $y$, the first order moment of $\xi$ centered at $y$ (the median does so in one dimension and can be extended by this definition to several dimensions.}.
+Several works such as~\cite{berlinet_estimation_2001,berlinet_conditional_2001} ask the question of the conditional $L^1$ median; our approach is similar to that one, with the difference that we look for a general quantization, not only a quantization with a single ($Q=1$) point and we are not attached to the first order moment.
 See also \cite{white_nonparametric_1992} for a proposal involving neural network computations of conditional quantiles.

+In a related work, Zhou et al. \cite{zhou_deep_2021} propose a generative approach to sample from a conditional distribution by learning a conditional generator.
+They exploit a Kullbak-Liebler (KL) divergence formulation (in \cite{cond_energy_distrib} a 'energy' kernel is used instead) but the generator itself is not quantized.

+On the contrary, Vuong et al. \cite{vuong_vector_2023} learn a deep discrete representation using the Wasserstein distance but their approach is not targeted towards conditional distribution representation.

 In signal processing, conditional quantization goes often by the name of conditional vector quantization and has been used e.g. for speech encoding in~\cite{agiomyrgiannakis_conditional_2007}, see also \cite{parks1985chebyshev,proakis1995digital,graham1972efficient} for other references in the signal processing area.
 Our approach differs by choosing to treat the question in a general, not application dependent way which materializes into the choice of the Huber-energy statistical distance and the use of deep neural networks (hereafter called 'DNN') for interpolation.